-As more test items exist, there is a tendency for them to evolve due to the changes to requirements and code and, therefore, must be managed effectively.
-When there are an increasing number of test items, this increases the risk of failing to accurately track all test items, particularly when this is done manually.
-This also increases the risk of over-writing changes to test scripts due to a lack of control and increases the risk of missing important test results on how software is tested compared with past or future testing results.
+As more test items exist, there is a tendency for them to evolve due to the changes to requirements and code; these, therefore, must be managed effectively.
+When there are an increasing number of test items, this increases the risk of failing to accurately track all test items, particularly when done manually.
+The risk of over-writing changes to test scripts due to a lack of control is increased, as is the risk of missing important test results about how software is tested when compared with past or future testing results.
 As test teams invest more time in effort in the test process, test tools, and test artifacts, there should also be an investment in the control provided on these items.
-This is where Configuration Management (CM) can help.
+This is where configuration management (CM) can help.

-- CM helps align the correct version of a test script with the correct version of code.
-Often requirements will change (e.g., get added, modified, or deleted) and this initiates a change in the code.
+· CM helps to align the correct version of a test script with the correct version of code.
+Requirements will often change (e.g., get added, modified, or deleted) and this initiates a change in the code.
 This then may require a change to test scripts that trace back to the requirements they test.
 This helps ensure quality is systematically improved.
 Using the incorrect version of a test script will produce test results that can be misleading and lead to unneeded rework.

-- CM helps track the test results so that improvements or regression can be identified.
+· CM helps track the test results so that improvements or regression can be identified.
 Either a missing or an incorrect copy of the test results can result in incorrect comparisons and lead to additional work.
-This is particularly true with capture and playback tools that record the events performed during a test session into a file that can be replayed against the
+This is particularly true with capture and playback tools that record the events performed during a test session into a